SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/dag-memberships.md

 - Estimated time to complete: 5 minutes per server

-- You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Database availability groups" entry in the [High availability and site resilience permissions](../../permissions/feature-permissions/ha-permissions.md) topic.
+- To open the EAC, see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

 - DAGs use Windows Failover Clustering (WFC) technologies.
 Each Mailbox server that's a member of a DAG is also a node in the underlying cluster used by the DAG.
 As a result, at any specific time, a Mailbox server can be a member of only one DAG.
 Because DAGs use WFC technology, all servers added to a DAG must be running the same operating system: either Windows Server 2008 R2 Enterprise or Datacenter Edition, or the Standard or Datacenter Edition of Windows Server 2012 or Windows Server 2012 R2.